 Modification of Child Support

-Child support is based on a number of factors including the paying spouse’s monthly income, the monthly needs of a child, and courts will sometimes look at the lifestyle the child is accustomed to.
+Child support modification is based on a number of factors including the paying spouse’s monthly income, the monthly needs of a child – including child care – and courts will sometimes look at the lifestyle the child is accustomed to.
 Child support is in no way focused on the salary or income of the custodial parent or any new spouses.
 Courts may only change a child support agreement based on a “material change in circumstances.”
 However, a material change in circumstances is not necessary if the current child support orders to not match statutory guidelines or the current child support order is below the statutory formula.
 A court must carefully examine the reasons which constitute a material change in circumstances.
 This often is the result of a change in monthly income that can affect the child support payments.

 A court must carefully examine the reasons which constitute a material change in circumstances.
 This often is the result of a change in monthly income that can affect the child support payments.
-A change in support payments may be due to an increase in monthly income, or an extreme hardship that the paying parent is currently going through.
+A child support modification in support payments may be due to an increase in monthly income, or an extreme hardship that the paying parent is currently going through.
 This may be due to extraordinary healthcare costs, uninsured catastrophic losses, or the birth of children from a new marriage, relationship, domestic partnership, or same sex marriage.